patternfly/training-scenarios/html-css/modifier-utilities/intro.md

-This module will deep dive into how to use and create modifier classes per component and how to efficiently apply utility classes across user interfaces.
+This module covers how to use and create modifier classes per component and how to efficiently apply utility classes across user interfaces.